 Over the next four months I wrote this game, eventually adding little droplet creatures that could be attacked when in the air, but were dangerous when moving along ledges.
 I dubbed it The Electroids and submitted it to ANALOG with a sappy article.
 They rejected it, with suggestions for how to improve the game.
 Someone took the time to print out and annotate the source code, pointing out ways to optimize for size.
 This was eye opening for me, never having been concerned with optimization until that point.
 I made the changes, flashed it up a bit, and resubmitted the game in August.
 They bought it, bugs and all.
 I was paid $60 a page, capped at $360.

 Before Electroids was even accepted, I had an idea for another game.
-It was similarly thin at first, though most arcade games at the time were too.
-I envisioned a Berzerk-style open maze in which you were chased by creatures that moved in straight lines toward you.
-When they hit a wall in the maze, they were stunned and thrown backward for a few seconds.
+It was similarly thin at first: I envisioned a Berzerk-style open maze in which you were chased by creatures that moved in straight lines toward you.
+When they hit a wall in the maze, they would be stunned and thrown backward for a few seconds.

 Both Electroids and Bonk had taken roughly four months each, and I was frustrated. $360 for four months work?
 Plus Bonk was a lot of silent plugging away, and then everything was made or broken by the levels I came up with at the end.
 In that frame of mind, I decided to try to write an assembly language game as fast as I could.
 Over the two week Christmas break, late 1984 to early 1985, I wrote much of a game called Circuit War, no relation to the BASIC game I tried earlier.
-It was thin and not much fun, but I had a first pass working before the break was over.
+It wasn't turning out to be fun, but I had a first pass working before the break was over.
 I remember thinking that it took far too much time and frustration to add the little frills, like animated text introducing a level.
 This was using a line number-based editor to enter verbose 6502 assembly language, so this seems obvious in retrospect.
 I remember wanting to work on something simpler, something more direct.

 Instead, I started on a new assembly language game I called Spring Into Action.
 The concept was really good, and though still an arcade game, it was more detailed and sophisticated than anything I had worked on.
 I independently rediscovered the concept of a state machine for player control.
 But work went painfully slowly.
 I took a detour and wrote an unoriginal Gravitar-inspired game for the Apple II called Galactic Cave.
 During some disk reorganizing, I accidentally formatted over it.
 Come the end of school in June, I still had a long way to go on Spring Into Action.
 In a fit of frustration, I deleted it.